What is fraud?

 Court—resulting in a criminal record.

-Many people think benefits fraud is a minor offence.
-In fact, 75 per cent of Canadians believe the biggest consequence of committing benefits fraud or abuse is having to reimburse the false claim payments or pay a higher premium.
+Many people think benefits fraud is a minor offence and believe the biggest consequence of committing benefits fraud or abuse is having to reimburse the false claim payments or to pay a higher premium.

 In reality, the consequences are much more severe.
-You could lose your benefits completely, lose your job, receive heavy fines or even face jail time.
+You could lose your benefits completely, lose your job and may result in a criminal record.